Koepel/Fun_with_millis/README.md

    software timer stops itself, thus creating a single event.
  - millis_count_down.ino
    Counting down with millis().
+ - millis_within_millis.ino
+   Using millis() to blink a led, and another millis() software timer to turn on and off the blinking.
  - millis_and_bool.ino
    A boolean variable can be used to do something just once.
 It can also be used to turn something on and off by pressing the same button.